 “Strengthen?
 Magic?”
 Kaidus looked at the man with a puzzled face.

 “You weren’t using magic?”
 Zikale inquired curiously.
 The attacks had been too devastating for someone so young.

 “You weren’t, so I didn’t think I could.”

 “PWAHAHAHAA!!”
-Captain Zikale started laughing with joy.
+Captain Zikale exclaimed with joy.

 Currently sitting in a room were: Captain Zikale, Uresa—the messenger woman, Troyle, Adalina, Kaidus, Anise, and a few others who knew Troyle and Adalina.

 Kaidus sat quietly as his parents reminisced with those around them.
 Anise sat beside him with her eyes drooping, looking exhausted and very different from her usual energetic self.

 He was also tired after the long ride from Nultulk and the match earlier, but his mind wandered.

 The year had passed uneventfully, and he was thankful for it.

 He left the academy soon after telling his parents of his intentions, notifying the headmaster of the impromptu withdrawal.